 Pandemic Prevention Plan for TEA

-Coronavirus (COVID-19) is a new illness that makes people sick with flu-like symptoms.
+Coronavirus (COVID-19) is an illness that makes people sick with flu-like symptoms.
 The illness spreads easily.
 People can catch coronavirus from others who have the virus.
 This happens when an infected person sneezes or coughs, sending tiny droplets into the air.
 These can land in the nose, mouth, or eyes of someone nearby, or they can be inhaled.
 People also get infected if they touch an infected droplet on a surface and then touch their own nose, mouth, or eyes.